almightynassar/almighty-rpg-manager/src/assets/md/faq.md

 ## Are there any wars we can fight in?

 The [Partisans](#/nations/partisans) are freedom fighters trying to liberate the nations of the Lefantia, Teztec, and Azia from the expansionist [Hentergrey Empire](#/nations/hentergrey).
-The Orcs are currently raiding both the Mermen of [Myrmiddon](#/nations/myrmiddon) and the [Snvert](#/nations/snvert), but it is not a war of conquest.
+The Orcs are currently raiding both the Merfolk of [Myrmiddon](#/nations/myrmiddon) and the [Snvert](#/nations/snvert), but it is not a war of conquest.

 ## How about gladitorial arenas to compete in and with glory and fabulous prizes?